Carcanet at 50 (panels and evening event)

 Refreshments will be available and the event will be followed by an opportunity to by books and get them signed.

 Registration is free but essential.
-All are welcome to join us for the full day, or to join for the evening reading (for the evening event only, book here).
+All are welcome to join us for the full day, or to join for the evening reading.
 There are also Facebook events for the daytime event and the evening event.
 For any enquiries about the event please email email@example.com or call 01618 348730.

 This is the second in a series of celebratory symposia around the UK and Ireland for Carcanet’s Jubilee.
 Later events will take place in Scotland, at Cardiff University, and at the Newcastle Centre for the Literary Arts.